-To access the Data Migration Report, you will need the permission Student Profile: Admin: Administer All Students permission.
+To access the Data Migration Report, you will need the Student Profile: Admin: Administer All Students permission.
 If you don't have the permission, you'll need to ask your admin team to give you permission using these instructions.

-You can use the pre-migration data counts in your Implementation Workbook to quickly compare the data in Arbor with your old system.
+You can use the pre-migration data counts in your Onboarding Workbook to quickly compare the data in Arbor with your old system.

 Migration Data Counts

-Your Implementation Workbook has a list of recommended data counts to perform in Arbor.
+Your Onboarding Workbook has a list of recommended data counts to perform in Arbor.
 This is a great way to identify discrepancies between the two datasets.
-You should make any changes in your existing system ahead of your second dummy data run or final migration.
+You should make any changes in your existing system ahead of your final migration.